hackupc/legal-page/_documents/bits_privacy_and_cookies.md

 ASSOCIACIÓ HACKERS AT UPC (hereinafter, “HACKERS AT UPC”) with NIF/VAT G66642778 and address at C/ Jordi Girona, num.
 1-3, Campus Nord UPC, Edifici Omega, D.S102, 08034, Barcelona (Spain) is the Data Controller of the processing of your personal data jointly with

-FACULTAT D'INFORMÀTICA DE BARCELONA (hereinafter, "FIB") with NIF/VAT and address at address at C/Jordi Girona, num.
+FACULTAT D'INFORMÀTICA DE BARCELONA (hereinafter, "FIB") with NIF/VAT Q-0818003F and address at C/Jordi Girona, num.
 1-3, Campus Nord UPC, Edifici B6, 08034, Barcelona (Spain), acting as Joint Controller of your personal data.

 You may contact HACKERS AT UPC and/or FIB in the postal address previously indicated or in the following email address for any query, request or clarification regarding the processing of your personal data: [info@hackersatupc.org](mailto:info@hackersatupc.org).